corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/build-basic-cordapp/basic-cordapp-flows.md

 #### Allow `CreateAndIssueAppleStampFlow` to Initiate Flows with Peers

-Add the `@InitiatingFlow` annotation to `CreateAndIssueAppleStampFlow`.
+1. Add the `@InitiatingFlow` annotation to `CreateAndIssueAppleStampFlow`.

 This indicates that this flow is the initiating flow in an initiating and initiated flow pair.

-A `protocol` must be defined that both the initiating and initiated flow reference.
+2. Define a `protocol` in both the initiating and initiated flow.

 So far your code should look like this: